Yuanlong-Tony-Cui/cnn-cuda/README.md

 The implementation added in this commit moves some of the processing work to the Nvidia GPU, where parallelism is used to break down a large matrix and conduct the same operation on different sub matrices.
 Overall, two files were largely modified: `<kernel.cu>` (the CUDA-C code that tells the GPU what to do) and `<cuda.rs>` (the Rust code that prepares the work and launches the CUDA-C code).

-This project was built during [ECE459](https://github.com/jzarnett/ece459) labs at the University of Waterloo, and the ECE Linux servers with Nvidia GPUs were used to build and test the performance of this project.
+This project was built during the [ECE459](https://github.com/jzarnett/ece459) labs at the University of Waterloo, and the ECE Linux servers with Nvidia GPUs were used to build and test the performance of this project.

 ## Tech details